sukiboo/sbn_arxiv_rename/README.md

 ##### Metadata changing
 The script adds `/arxiv_id` and `/updated` fields to every renamed paper's metadata so that those papers are recognized later regardless of their names.
 ##### If something went wrong
-If metadata for a paper was not obtained (e.g. due to incorrect arxiv identifier or corrupted metadata) the file is copied to the destination folder 'as-is', i.e. without renaming or metadata changes.
+If the metadata for a paper was not obtained (e.g. due to incorrect arxiv identifier or corrupted metadata) the file is copied to the destination folder 'as is', i.e. without metadata changes or renaming.

 ### How to run it
-Just drop the file `sbn_arxiv_rename.py` to the folder with the arxiv papers and run it with Python, i.e.
+Just drop the file `sbn_arxiv_rename.py` into the folder with the arxiv papers and run it with Python, i.e.
 ```
 python3 sbn_arxiv_rename.py
 ```